merchise/xotl.tools/docs/source/history/3.3/_changes-3.3.0.rst

-.. rubric:: Removed
+.. rubric:: Removals

 - All functions in `xotl.tools.decorator`:mod: were removed.
 The entire package is not deprecated and slotted for removal in 3.4.0.

-- The packaged `!xotl.tools.future.graphlib`:mod: was removed.
+- The module `!xotl.tools.future.graphlib`:mod: was removed.

+- The module `!xotl.tools.deprecation`:mod: was removed.

 .. rubric:: Typing changes